 If you add this user role to your database and add the Setting EnforceEditCampusRole = true, only those users with EditCampus will be able to edit the Campus on a person’s record.
 Access role is also required.

 If you have the user role EditCampus, the Setting EnforceEditCampusRole = true, and the Setting MyDataCanEditCampus = true, then any user can edit his own Campus.
 However, only a user with EditCampus role can edit the campus for any other person’s record.

 - Gives user rights to view and post individual contributions, run contributions reports, create and manage bundles,and create new Funds.
 This user can also view all emails under Administration > Communication > Emails.
 Access role is also required.

 - Gives user rights to re-open closed bundles.
 User must also have Finance role and Access.
 Without FinanceAdmin role, a user with Finance cannot reopen a closed bundle.

-Assign this role as well as Access to a user that just needs to be able to create Bundles and post contributions.
+Assign this role as well as Access to a user that just needs to be able to create Bundles and post contributions or post Pledges.
 They will not be able to view anything else related to contributions.

 Contributions - see this section

 - This role can be assigned (along with Access and any other roles needed) to a user that needs to view summary financial reports, but not be able to view individual contributions or reports showing individuals’ contributions, or perform any contribution data entry.
 Do not give this user Finance role, as that will override this one.